DyversHands/www.DyversHands.com/_pages/tableau.md

 Whether you're a seasoned role-player or new to tabletop storytelling, ***Tableau*** offers an engaging and flexible framework for creating stories together.

-## Try Before You Back: Evaluation Demos
+## Try the System: Evaluation Demos

 Experience **Tableau** with our business-card-sized evaluation demos.
-These are designed to help you evaluate the system before backing our upcoming Kickstarter campaign for the complete tarot-sized edition.
+These are designed to help you try the system.

 ### _**Tableau**_ _Accelerated Core&nbsp;꩜ Rules&nbsp;📜_